Conscription in Russia: Imperial Russia

 Forced conscription of Poles to the Russian Army in 1863 that precipitated the January Uprising in Poland.

 Immediately before the outbreak of World War I, the Imperial Government imposed compulsory service of three years for entrants to infantry and artillery regiments and four years for cavalry and engineers.
 After completing this initial period of full-time service, conscripts passed into the first class reserves for seven years.
 The final obligation for compulsory service ended at age 43, after eight years in the second reserves.

 The large population of Russia permitted exemptions from military service on a greater scale than in other European armies of the period.
 Muslims and members of certain other racial or religious minorities were generally exempted from conscription, as were about half of the Russian Orthodox population.
-The only sons in the family were normally not required to serve.
+Only sons in a family were normally not required to serve.
 Until 1903 the Military of the Grand Duchy of Finland was organised as a separate entity.

 Soviet Union

 The first all-union conscription law of 1925 was tailored for the mixed cadre-militia structure of the peacetime Red Army after the Civil War.
-Draft-age was 21 years.
+The draft-age was 21 years.
 Terms of service varied between one year in territorial formations and 2 to 4 years in the cadre army.
-Only "workers and peasants" were seen worthy to serve in combat units.
+Only "workers and peasants" were seen as worthy to serve in combat units.
 Men of other social backgrounds were restricted to rear or labor services or had to pay a military tax.

 The 1936 Soviet Constitution declared military service a "sacred duty" of all Soviet citizens.
 The Constitution dropped any reservations regarding social or national background.
 A 1939 service law lowered the call-up age to 19.
 The Red army had adopted a full-cadre structure in the 1930s.

 During the Great Patriotic War, all non-disabled men of ages 18–51 were subject to draft except specialists declared vitally necessary in the domestic military/defense industry.

 Soviet Armed Forces completed post-World War II demobilisation in 1948.
 A 1949 service law set service terms at three years in ground forces and four years in the navy.